Denman

 Denman has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely impacting the region: West Denman Urban Release Area, Denman Park Estate, Denman Renewable Energy Park, and Denman to Sandy Hollow Pipeline & Denman Water Treatment Plant upgrade.
-These are key projects with potential relevance detailed below.
+AreaSearch has identified four projects likely to impact the area.
+Key projects are West Denman Urban Release Area, Denman Park Estate, Denman Renewable Energy Park, and Denman to Sandy Hollow Pipeline along with Denman Water Treatment Plant upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.